 Damage within the brain is always a major concern for serious TBI patients, which can end up leading to neurodegenerative diseases like Alzheimer’s and dementia later in life.
 There aren’t any clear statistics about the likelihood of TBI patients acquiring these diseases, but in general, the experts say that TBI patients are at the highest risk of these very debilitating mental disorders.

-It should never be surprised that a TBI can potentially have a dramatic effect on a patient’s overall quality of life, and the following are some important factors to consider:
+It should never be surprising that a TBI can potentially have a dramatic effect on a patient’s overall quality of life, and the following are some important factors to consider:

 There is no denying the fact that people who’ve suffered from a serious TBI are more likely to pass away due to some related complications to their injury.
 It’s also very unfortunate that depression and other psychiatric issues lead to higher risks of suicide amongst TBI patients.

-Older TBI patients are also more susceptible to serious issues like sepsis, pneumonia, dementia and Alzheimer’s.
-Chronic traumatic encephalopathy (CTE) is also something that tends to happen for those who have undergone serious TBIs, which has recently been highlighted as an issue within the NFL and other professional sporting leagues.
+Older TBI patients are also more susceptible to serious issues like sepsis, pneumonia, dementia, and Alzheimer’s.
+Chronic traumatic encephalopathy (CTE) is also something that tends to happen for those who have undergone serious brain injuries, which has recently been highlighted as an issue within the NFL and other professional sporting leagues.